ndornseif/pricklybird/README.md

 ### Conversion to pricklybird format

 - The binary data `b` to be converted must be supplied in multiples of eight bits (bytes)
-- If the length of `b` is zero, an empty string should be returned.
+- If the length of `b` is zero, an empty string must be returned.
 - A CRC checksum `c` with the previously defined parameters is calculated over `b`
 - `c` is then appended to `b` to obtain the intermediate binary data `i`
 - An output string `s` is constructed.